willKo/docker-node-serverless/README.md

 # docker-node-serverless
-node-based docker image with serverless framework installed
+amazonlinux docker image wkhtmltopdf, serverless framework and some fabric libraries (not tested).